Too late for a medical abortion at Marie Stopes I had the option of abortion under conscious sedation or general anaesthesia

 Today I underwent a surgical abortion under sedation at 13 weeks.
-I want to share my story as I was searching the internet before my experience to find useful real life experiences [more stories about surgical abortion, abortion at 13 weeks of pregnancy and abortion at Marie Stopes clinics].
+I want to share my story as I was searching the internet before my experience to find useful real-life experiences.

 I found out I was pregnant 3 weeks ago and immediately made the decision not to keep the baby due to money issues.
 I contacted Marie Stopes who gave me a telephone consultation and then a face to face consultation and scan etc.